 - 1. All dairy exhibitors are eligible. - 2.
-Separate junior, intermediate and senior showmanship classes will be held with the top two receiving champion and reserve champion. - 3.
-The top two juniors, top two intermediate, and top two seniors will compete in the Round Robin Contest representing the Dairy Department. - 4.
+Showmanship is voluntary for all eligible dairy exhibitors.
+Exhibitors must enter showmanship classes prior to the start of the first showmanship class.
+The Superintendent will announce and have the signup sheet available prior to the start of the showmanship classes. - 3.
+Separate junior, intermediate and senior showmanship classes will be held with the top two receiving champion and reserve champion. - 4.
+The top two juniors, top two intermediate, and top two seniors will compete in the Round Robin Contest representing the Dairy Department. - 5.
 Contestants must use their own animals in all showmanship classes.